 For sprains and strains, ARTHREXIN is usually only needed for a few days.

-For gout, ARTHREXIN can be stopped when the joint pain disappears.
+For gout, ARTHREXIN can be stopped when all symptoms subside.

 For menstrual cramps, ARTHREXIN should be taken at the start of bleeding or cramps and continued for as long as the cramps last.